mlund/faunus/docs/_docs/topology.md

 positions that must all fit within the simulation box.
 Only _positions_ from the file are copied; all other information is ignored.

+#### Overlap Check

+Random insertion is repeated until there is no overlap with the simulation container boundaries.
+Overlap between particles is ignored and for i.e. hard-sphere potentials the initial energy may be infinite.

 ## Equilibrium Reactions

 Faunus supports density fluctuations, coupled to chemical equilibria with